pymc-labs/CausalPy/docs/source/glossary.rst

    Endogenous Variable
       An endogenous variable is a variable in a regression equation such that the variable is correlated with the error term of the equation i.e. correlated with the outcome variable (in the system).
 This is a problem for OLS regression estimation techniques because endogeniety violates the assumptions of the Gauss Markov theorem.

+   Local Average Treatment effect
+   LATE
+      Also known asthe complier average causal effect (CACE), is the effect of a treatment for subjects who comply with the experimental treatment assigned to their sample group.
+It is the quantity we're estimating in IV designs.

    Non-equivalent group designs
    NEGD
       A quasi-experimental design where units are assigned to conditions non-randomly, and not according to a running variable (see Regression discontinuity design).
 This can be problematic when assigning causal influence of the treatment - differences in outcomes between groups could be due to the treatment or due to differences in the group attributes themselves.